-Within the Stakeholder Engagement Plan EirGrid set out general principles for engagement for all projects which are as follows and illustrated in Error!
-Reference source not found.:
+Within the Stakeholder Engagement Plan EirGrid set out general principles for engagement for all projects which are as follows and illustrated in Figure 4.1.

 We will communicate clearly with stakeholders, including plain English summaries of proposals and other relevant documents.